MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 4. Add a new task Azure Resource ...

-5. Configure you task
+5. Configure your task

-6. Save your task and create a new release
+6. Save your pipeline and create a new release

 You should now see a new resource in your resource group.